 As with many other birth defects, doctors aren’t sure why some boys get hypospadias.
 They think some of the reasons could be:

 - Genetics.
-It’s more likely if the boy has relatives who were born with it.
+It’s more likely if the boy has a father or brother who were born with it.
+It is also associated with some genetic syndromes.

 - The mother’s age and weight.
-There’s more chance a baby whose mom is overweight and over age 35 will be born with hypospadias.
+There’s more chance a baby will be born with hypospadia if his mom is overweight and over age 35, has diabetes prior to her pregnancy

 You can reduce your baby’s chances of hypospadias while you’re pregnant.